tomwwright/delayed-jobs-aws-batch/README.md

 ## Dejayed Job in AWS Batch

 This repository has had Delayed Job added for the purposes of a proof-of-concept around offloading execution of the Delayed Job itself to AWS Batch.
+The general idea is that instead of the Delayed Job worker both selecting and executing the job, the worker just selects a job and submits the execution to AWS Batch.
+The worker synchronously waits for the execution to complete and then continues.

 The motivation of this proof-of-concept are:

-- a compute environment for the job that is separate to the worker -- to safely run idempotent or interruptible jobs without needing to protect the worker process itself
+- decouple the compute environment for the job from the worker itself
+  - this protects non-idempotent, non-interruptible jobs without needing to protect the worker process itself
+  - the worker process can be restarted, redeployed, etc. because it has an idempotent wrapper around the job _actually_ running in AWS Batch
-- control over the compute environment for the job
+- control over the compute environment for the job -- jobs could be extended to specify memory and compute requirements as needed
 - avoid code changes to an existing Delayed Job code base in regards to the job code itself or the calling code that schedules the jobs

 ![Infrastructure Diagram](./doc/infrastructure.png)

 1. Rails application is packaged and pushed to an ECR Repository.
 This image will be used for the other Fargate-based components of the solution.

 2. Fargate service runs a Delayed Job worker but with the AWS Batch plugin applied:
    ```
    # task uses the following as command